Zero forcing irredundant sets: Introduction

 Basic results about the relationship between $\Z, \zbar$, $\ZIR$, and $\zir$ are presented in Section \ref{s:prelim}, with many parallels to $\gamma, \Gamma$, IR, and ir.
 Examples of upper ZIR and lower zir numbers for specific graph families are given in Section \ref{s:families}.
 Section \ref{s:bounds} presents bounds on upper ZIR and lower zir numbers and graphs having extreme upper ZIR and lower zir numbers are characterized in Section \ref{s:ext}.
 The effect of the join and corona operations is studied in Section \ref{s:graph-ops} and it is shown in Section \ref{s:noncompare} that the lower zir number is noncomparable to several lower bounds for the zero forcing number.
+Section \ref{s:compute} provides information for future study of computational complexity and discusses the software used here for computations.
 Finally, Section \ref{s:conclude} presents a summary table of upper ZIR and lower zir numbers, zero forcing numbers and other related parameters for various graph families and discusses directions for future research.